The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

   - I/O delay.
 This will create a copy of `_SDC_FILE_PATH` and modify the I/O delay.

-For Global Routing (FastRoute) you can use:
+For Global Routing parameters that are set on `fastroute.tcl` you can use:

 * `_FR_FILE_PATH`
   - Path relative to the current JSON file to the `fastroute.tcl` file.